zzz0906/LeetCode/2021_April/Readme.md

 fuck!
 Split this string into two halves of equal lengths, and let a be the first half and b be the second half.

 AC...details are important

+## Letter Combinations of a Phone Number

+Given a string containing digits from 2-9 inclusive, return all possible letter combinations that the number could represent.
+Return the answer in any order.

+Too stupid; just a key value and for loop

+17...I have done it before.
+I use dfs...before.